201 East 25th Street (The Peter James)

 The building's appeal is practical.
 It offers a 24-hour doorman, central air conditioning, an attended garage, and a landscaped roof deck with open skyline views — Empire State, Chrysler, One Vanderbilt, and the East River all read from the top of the building.
 It sits a short walk from the 6 train, Baruch College, and the restaurants and services of the Third Avenue corridor, on the eastern edge of Gramercy where the neighborhood shades into Kips Bay.

 What sets The Peter James apart among co-ops is its flexibility.
-The building's ownership policies are unusually accommodating: pets, pied-à-terre use, co-purchasing, guarantors, and subletting are all permitted, with financing to roughly 80%.
+The building's ownership policies are accommodating: pets, pied-à-terre use, co-purchasing, guarantors, and subletting are all permitted, with financing to roughly 80%.
 For a board-governed cooperative, that combination widens the buyer pool well beyond the stricter pre-war boards nearby.

 Recent sales